Aniss-nahim/YouTubeApi/README.md

 # Presentation of the app
-This app is developed by java and uses Youtube Api to query data. it's only the back-end there is no GUI.
+This app is developed with java and uses Youtube Api to query data. it's only the back-end there is no GUI.

 # How to make it work ?
 ## Get your app key